Tarun-c/Python-Login-GUI/README.md

 use command "git clone https://github.com/Tarun-c/Python-Login-GUI.git" </h3>

- Use Tkinter module for develop the different GUI pages like Login,Register etc.
+ Use the Tkinter module to develop the different GUI pages like Login,Register etc.

-# Strating Page of GUI
+# Starting Page of GUI
 <h4>It's Have Login button and Register button

-Register button is use for Register new User in Username_info.txt file Login button is use for login page
+Register button is used for Register new User in Username_info.txt file The Login button is used for the login page
 </h4>

 <p align="center">